MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyter.md

 With this template you can use any image based on the official Jupyter docker stack: https://github.com/jupyter/docker-stacks

-* `ghcr.io/maastrichtu-ids/jupyterlab:latest`: custom image for data science on the DSRI, with additional kernels (Java, SPARQL), conda integration, VisualStudio Code, OpenRefine, and autocomplete for Python
+* `ghcr.io/maastrichtu-ids/jupyterlab:latest`: custom image for data science on the DSRI, with additional kernels (Java), conda integration, VisualStudio Code, and autocomplete for Python
+* `ghcr.io/maastrichtu-ids/jupyterlab:knowledge-graph`: custom image for working with knowledge graph on the DSRI, with SPARQL kernel and OpenRefine
 * `jupyter/scipy-notebook`: some packages for science are preinstalled
 * `jupyter/datascience-notebook`: with Julia kernel
 * `jupyter/tensorflow-notebook`: with tensorflow package pre-installed